 - A copy of the accident report from your employer’s work accident book.

-- The contact details of any witnesses that saw your work accident.
+- The contact details of any witnesses who saw your work accident.
+This can be especially important if you were working for cash in hand at the time.

 If you contact our advisors about your claim, they may be able to connect you with a solicitor from our panel who could assist with gathering evidence, provided you have a valid case.